2021 CTWC – Official Format and Schedule

 - 13 years of age or older

-- Original NTSC NES console, Retron 1, or Retron 1 HD, and Tetris cart
+- Original NTSC NES console, Retron 1, Retron 1 HD, Classiq N, or RetroUSB AVS(AVS requires 1-second start delay during match play)

 - Approved NES controller